Call Us TODAY on 020 3588 4240

 If your company’s financial situation is grave, you could opt for liquidation of your company.
 However, a liquidation can cost a lot of money, sometimes thousands of pounds.
 But what if you don’t have any money and neither does your company?
 Below we explain how to liquidate a company that has no money or assets.

 In simple terms, liquidation is the process of bringing a company to an end.
-When the procedure is finished, the company will be officially closed, and its assets allocated to claimants.
-Whether the company is solvent, or insolvent will determine how assets are distributed.
+When the procedure is finished, the company will be officially closed, and its assets will be allocated to claimants.
+Whether the company is solvent or insolvent will determine how assets are distributed.

 Liquidation occurs when a limited company has reached a stage when it has been decided that the business will not continue for one reason or another.
 In this instance, you may want to consider liquidation of your business, which involves turning your assets into cash.